 Medium Term Plan: Is it possible for everyone to be happy?
 SACRE Objectives New vocabulary A1 - Understand what makes different peop Bodhi - Tree under which Buddha reached enlightenment: known as the tree of wisdom.
-B1 - Recall the Buddha's life story and what Prince Siddhartha - Prince who became Buddha.
+B1 - Recall the Buddha's life story and what he did to tryto be happy.
+Prince Siddhartha - Prince who became Buddha.
 C1 - Understand what being happy means to Buddhists.
 Gautama Yasodhara - Siddhartha's wife.
-Social, Moral & cultural opportunities Religion Spiritual Buddhism Social British Values End Point Assessment Statements: Individual Liberty I understand why people think it is difficult to be happy all the time Tolerance I understand what being happy means to Buddhists Mutual Respect I can make a link between trying to love a good life by following the 8 fold path and the set
+Social, Moral & cultural opportunities Religion Spiritual Buddhism Social British Values End Point Assessment Statements: Individual Liberty I understand why people think it is difficult to be happy all the time Tolerance I understand what being happy means to Buddhists Mutual Respect I can make a link between trying to love a good life by following the 8 fold path and the suffering that Siddhartha saw